se7en-illa/TTP-Summer-2023/02_Frontend/07_Authentication/notes.md

 ## Bcrypt

-There are two main function we will be using from this library:
+There are two main functions we will be using from this library:

 - `hash` - creates a hashed value from a plain password
 - `compare` - compares a plain password against a hashed password